Photo website project costs

 I don't create assembly-line websites, so I can't possibly state what a new site costs, I don't know what it looks like yet.
 Costs are influenced a lot by your target audience and how they'll be using the site etc. Therefore, as a professional, I start all design projects with a big questionnaire to fully understand what needs to be done before I can give you a precise cost & time estimate.
 The scope of the project (researching & deciding on the best solution for your goals) is the hard part, so I can't post a fixed price online.

-Except for consulting, I don't work on an hourly basis, I am not selling my time.
+Except for consulting calls, I don't work on an hourly basis, I am not selling my time.
 I work on a per-project basis & try to focus on the quality of the work, instead of rushing things.
 I don't accept checks or payment plans.

-I give fixed project prices in advance, and I don't nickel and dime you with change orders, so we can stay within the initial budget.
+I give fixed project prices in advance, and I don't nickel and dime you with change orders, so that we can stay within the initial budget.
 If needed, we can adapt the quote to your budget by adding or removing functionality.

 The price never alters, there are no "surprises" or hidden costs.
 I want to have an up-front and honest working relationship.

 In all honesty, I'm not the cheapest in the industry, nor do I want to be.
 The quality that I aim for doesn't allow for the prices offered by open marketplaces like Upwork.
 I don't participate in their race to the bottom.
 Clients often come to me with dodgy websites created 10 years ago by a "friend".
 But a modern website that I can build is a revenue-generating business asset that pays for itself over and over, and allows you to position yourself as an expert in your niche and charge a premium price.

 I'm the person you hire when you need your photography website done right, delivered on time for the right price.